 - Able to become self-sustainable,

-The seventh call for projects is open to projects in different sectors.
-In this call, priority will be given to projects around three themes:
+The last 2 selection rounds are open to projects in different sectors.
+Projects can only be submitted around three themes:

 - Climate, environment and biodiversity